RSRCsupport/Cuban-Coral-Reefs/README.md

 # Remotely sensed data to support the research "Physical-Geographic Characteristics of the Cuban Reefs" (Authors: blabla bla       )

-## The table below lists Sentinel 2 and Landsat 8 (OLI) scenes used to derive a geomorphic map of Cuban coral reefs.
+## The table below lists Sentinel 2 and Landsat 8 (OLI) scenes used to derive a geomorphic map of the coral reefs of Cuba

 | Sentinel 2                               | Landsat 8 Operational Land Imager (OLI)      |
 |------------------------------------------|----------------------------------------------|